lambdaprime/jrosclient/README.md

 **jrosclient** - base Java module for interaction with ROS (Robot Operating System).
-It contains only interfaces and classes which are agnostic to version of ROS
+It contains only interfaces and classes which are agnostic to version of ROS.
+Its implementations available separately:

 For ROS2 see [jros2client](https://github.com/lambdaprime/jros2client)